 As they conclude, Rabbi Dorff and company says “Surely it is better for gay and lesbian Jews to establish monogamous relationships with other Jews and thereby to establish stable Jewish households.
 Surely promiscuity ought to be no more acceptable among homosexuals than it is among heterosexuals.
 Surely the establishment of family units is central to the preservation of human dignity.
 For all of these reasons, we favor the establishment of committed and loving relationships for gay and lesbian Jews.
 The celebration of such a union is appropriate with blessings over wine and sheheheyanu, with psalms and other readings to be developed by local authorities.”
 They deny that they are overturning Jewish values and norms…they say “On the contrary, we insist that the Jewish values and norms that apply to heterosexual sex be observed by homosexuals as well, including fidelity, safety, respect for one’s sexual partner, modesty, and love.
 Far from undermining Judaism’s sexual norms, this responsum seeks to extend them to homosexual sex.”

-Rabbi Roth’s conclusion is what I presented at the beginning – to take this step would be to make a move that is outside of the system of halacha – it would
+Rabbi Roth’s conclusion is what I presented at the beginning – to take this step would be to make a move that is outside of the system of halacha.

 I don’t think the movement will be fractured.
 We survived the ordination of women.
 We lost a few people who thought it was wrong, and we’ll probably lose a few over this issue as well.
 But we’ll also gain some.
 It’s probably a wash.